What is an autopsy?

-Autopsies are done for several reasons, including the following:
+Autopsies may be done for several reasons, including the following:

-When there's a public health concern, such as a mysterious disease
+When there's a public health concern, such as an outbreak with an undetermined cause

-The family or legally responsible designee of the deceased person can ask the doctor or authorities for an autopsy
+When the doctor, the family or legally responsible designee of the deceased person

 Who does the autopsy?